nicoleman0/syscallmonitor/README.md

 | Entry | 257      | 257 |
 | Exit  | 257      | 3   |

-Reading rax at the wrong time will result in an erroneous understanding.
+Reading rax at entry vs exit gives you different information.
+At entry it's the syscall number.
+At exit it's the result.